jonathanzong/hypertable-client/README.md

 Among other things, the Thrift API isn't stylistically consistent with Java conventions (camel case instead of underscores, etc.) and in some cases needlessly verbose.

 Performing operations from a row-oriented perspective makes certain tasks conceptually easier.
-The wrapper API also provides operations that are either unavailable or annoying in the Thrift API.
+The Java client wrapper also provides operations that are either unavailable or annoying in the Thrift API.

 Code Example
 ------------